sasarik/aws-practitioner-training/packages/react-cloudfront-app/README.md

 ### `test`, `test:ui`, `test:coverage`

-Runs tests in console, in browser or with coverage.
+Running tests in console, in browser or with coverage.

 ### `lint`, `prettier`